build-on-aws/content/posts/5-ways-to-cost-optimize-your-Infrastructure-as-Code/index.md

 ## Conclusion

 In this blog post, we looked at five code snippets that you can add to your Infrastructure as Code(IaC) to prevent cost waste.
-If you are interested in how you can set up a CI/CD pipeline to deploy changed to your Cloudformation stacks, have a look at [this tutorial](/tutorials/build-ci-cd-pipeline-iac-cloudformation).
+If you are interested in how you can set up a CI/CD pipeline to deploy changes to your Cloudformation stacks, have a look at [this tutorial](/tutorials/build-ci-cd-pipeline-iac-cloudformation).